nakayama-kazuki/202x/threejs/en/readme.md

 <img  width='300' src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/threejs/img/CircleGeometry.gif' />

-Sometimes, raycasting occurs from the opposite direction of the object in 3d space, and in that situation, it behaves strangely.
+Sometimes, raycasting occurs from the opposite direction of the object in 3D space, and in that case the hit-test behaves unexpectedly.
 I found that `SphereGeometry` does not intersect with raycasting from the back.
 Since `CircleGeometry` always faces the `PerspectiveCamera`, this was a blind spot ! ^^;

 In this case, you can use a material for both sides, for example :